This course is designed for adoption professionals and pre/post-adoptive families.

 This course includes:

-- Parents and others often overreact to statements made by pre-schoolers about race.
-How do young children perceive race and skin color?
+- How do young children perceive race and skin color?
 When do children become aware of the importance of race?

 - What should adoptive parents of African or African American children do to handle family members that make racist statements periodically without even being aware that their comments are racist?